laravelio/laravel.io/README.md

 ### Algolia Search (optional)

 To get Algolia search running locally, you'll need to [register for a new account](https://www.algolia.com/users/sign_up) and create an index called `threads`.
-Algolia has a free tier which satisfies all of the requirements needed for a development environment.
+Algolia has a free tier that satisfies all of the requirements needed for a development environment.
 Now update the below variables in your `.env` file.
 The App ID and secret keys can be found in the `API Keys` section of the Algoila UI.

 ```
 SCOUT_DRIVER=algolia